View courses in

 Introductory biochemistry.
 Protein structure and folding enzyme mechanisms, kinetics, and allostery; nucleic acid structure; macromolecular biosynthesis with emphasis on specificity and fidelity; lipids and membrane structure; bioenergetics; vitamins and coenzymes; introduction to intermediary metabolismvitamins and coenzymes; introduction to intermediary metabolism.
 Three hours lecture, four hours laboratory, one-hour discussion.
 Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Writing-Intensive Course, Quantitative Reasoning II, Critical Thinking.

 GRS CH 622: Biochemistry II

-Undergraduate Prerequisites: GRS CH 621; (GRSCH622 recommended), or consent of instructor.
+Graduate Prerequisites: GRS CH 621; or equivalent or consent of instructor.

 Undergraduate Prerequisites: CAS CH 421; or equivalent, or consent of instructor.

-Graduate Prerequisites: CAS CH 421; or equivalent, or consent of instructor.
+Graduate Prerequisites: GRS CH 621; or equivalent, or consent of instructor.

 GRS CH 641: Physical Organic Chemistry

-Graduate Prerequisites: CAS CH 352; or consent of instructor.
+Undergraduate Prerequisites: CAS CH 352; or equivalent or consent of instructor.